Assassination of Martin Luther King Jr.: Robert F. Kennedy speech

 Kennedy canceled all of his scheduled campaign appearances and withdrew to his hotel room.
 Several phone conversations with black community leaders convinced him to speak out against the violent backlash beginning to emerge across the country.
 The next day, Kennedy gave a prepared response, "On the Mindless Menace of Violence", in Cleveland, Ohio.
-Although still considered significant, it is given much less historical attention than is the Indianapolis speech.
+Although still considered significant, it is given much less historical attention than his Indianapolis speech.

 President Lyndon B. Johnson

 President Lyndon B. Johnson was in the Oval Office that evening, planning a meeting in Hawaii with Vietnam War military commanders.
 After press secretary George Christian informed him at 8:20 p.m. of the assassination, he canceled the trip to focus on the nation.
 He assigned Attorney General Ramsey Clark to investigate the assassination in Memphis.
 He made a personal call to King's wife, Coretta Scott King, and declared April 7 a national day of mourning on which the U.S. flag would be flown at half-staff.